Human data annotation: behind the scenes of quality Gen AI

 Finding the experts was fairly simple, as Sigma AI has an extensive database with all the people who have worked for the company and their skill profiles.

-The most complex part was establishing quality standards for the project when project managers were not well-versed in the subject.
+Establishing quality standards for the project proved most complex when project managers lacked subject matter expertise.
 “As with any project that requires specific knowledge, the challenge is always to identify someone from the team that stands out and ask them to be your great support during the quality assurance process”, says Kassiani.

 This final stage of the process involves working closely with the reviewer and —in this case — requesting detailed feedback on each annotator’s work, to improve quality.